View dates and meeting papers for our Governing Body meetings.

 Judy enjoys sailing, hill-walking, skiing and painting.
 She is committed to high-quality, safe and accessible healthcare which is responsive to the needs of local communities.

-Dr John Garman is a well-known and respected face for people living in and around Helston, where he has been a partner at Helston Medical Centre for the past 12 years.
+Dr John Garman is a well-known and respected face for people living in and around Helston.
+John has been a partner at Helston Medical Centre for the past 12 years.
 He was also the Isles of Scilly lead GP for 5 years.

-He said: “I have a passion for person-centred care and my experience on Scilly has given me great insight into the complexities of commissioning and instilled in me a sense that anything can be achieved, with the right will.
+He said: “I have a passion for person-centred care.
+My experience on the Isles of Scilly has given me great insight into the complexities of commissioning.
+It has instilled in me a sense that anything can be achieved, with the right will.

-“I’ve seen first-hand how things can develop when people work together, and I’m excited about supporting NHS Kernow to achieve its vision.”
+“I’ve seen first-hand how things can develop when people work together.
+I’m excited about supporting NHS Kernow to achieve its vision.”

 Francis attended Leeds University where he studied 2 degrees in medicine and medical physiology.

-Francis left the practice in August 2017 and now works in urgent and emergency care as a locum GP.
-He has a special interest in championing access to health care for the population of the Scilly Islands, a community he got to know when he was a fisherman.
+Francis left the practice in August 2017.
+He now works in urgent and emergency care as a locum GP.
+He has a special interest in championing access to health care for the population of the Isles of Scilly, a community he got to know when he was a fisherman.
 Francis is the Governing Body lead for primary care, urgent care and prescribing.